CVCC empowers the courageous to become champions, the bold to become lifelong learners and tomorrow’s leaders.

 Transfer of CVCC Credits to Other Colleges

 Technical, vocational, and certificate programs of study at Catawba Valley Community College have been established primarily to prepare individuals for employment upon completion of studies.
-The College Transfer program has been developed at CVCC to provide opportunities for students to transfer two years of academic credit to senior colleges and universities.
-Numerous differences exist in the transfer policies of senior institutions.
-Therefore, details regarding a specific institution should be obtained from the senior institution to which transfer is being considered.
+The College Transfer program has been developed at CVCC to provide opportunities for students to transfer two years of academic credit to four-year colleges and universities.
+Numerous differences exist in the transfer policies of four-year institutions, but the North Carolina Comprehensive Articulation Agreement provides general guidelines and guarantees for students transferring to the University of North Carolina System institutions.
+Specific details regarding a four-year institution’s transfer policies should be obtained directly from the institution to which transfer is being considered.

 Air Force ROTC Program

 To prepare themselves to serve as commissioned officers in the Air Force, students in college transfer programs to pursue a bachelor’s degree may participate in the Air Force Reserve Officer Training Corps (ROTC) offered by the UNC-Charlotte Department of Aerospace Studies.
 Information is available in Student Services or on the UNCC webpage at the following address: http://afrotc.uncc.edu/.

 The Appalachian Center in Hickory is an educational consortium of colleges and universities that offer community college students and other adults opportunities to finish their bachelors degrees from one of the participating colleges and universities.
 Graduate degrees are also available.
 A wide variety of degree programs are offered with flexible part-time and full-time schedules and face-to-face and on-line formats to meet the needs of adult learners with busy schedules, families, and work commitments.
 For more information on degree programs available through the Appalachian State University Center in Hickory, call 828-327-7000, ext.
 4106.